AndreLeBlanc/Care_of_Cars_Backend/README.md

 ## Deploy with docker

-To run postgres and nodejs docker continers:
+To run postgres and nodejs docker continers (use this when you are deploying and no code changes have been made):

 `sudo docker-compose up`

+To run postgres and nodejs docker continers with new code (use this when changes have been made):

+`sudo docker-compose up --build`

 Stop containers:

-`sudo docker-compose up`
+`sudo docker-compose down`

 Stop containers and remove the database: